suipingooi/jkdev/README.md

 ## UX - User Experience

 Users will land on JK's mainpage that subvertly calls them to attention with "Who am I?" and a quote by aristotle.
 This should ingeniously inform them that this site will let them find out more about JK.
-JK's developmental domains can be explored by clicking on the icon buttons; whilst scrolling down the page, educators are able to view JK's accomplishements / achievements and awards in the past 3 years.
+JK's developmental domains can be explored by clicking on the icon buttons.

 ![Responsive Web Design Demo](images/core/demo.png) The design of this site aims to be clean, straighforward, organized and uncluttered.
 The colors and typography used are a personification of JK.